JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 9.0.4 to 9.0.5

-No noteworthy changes.
+No potential breaking changes.

 ## Changes from 9.0.3 to 9.0.4

-No noteworthy changes.
+No potential breaking changes.

 ## Changes from 9.0.2 to 9.0.3

-No noteworthy changes.
+No potential breaking changes.

 ## Changes from 9.0.1 to 9.0.2

-No noteworthy changes.
+No potential breaking changes.

 ## Changes from 9.0 to 9.0.1